 - Provide power to the Dash

-- Allow new programs to be written to the Dash
+- Load new programs onto the Dash

 - Communicate with the Dash over a Serial interface

 Install and configure the Arduino IDE as described in the Programming and Firmware guide.

 Upload the Dash REPL example sketch to your Dash as described in the Dash REPL guide.